Cookies on this web-site:

 – If you arrive early for your appointment please wait outside until your booking time, doorbell arrival system in place

-– You will be greeted by your practitioner at the door and we will be operating temperature checks
+– You will be greeted by your practitioner at the door

 – Please attend your appointment alone, unless under the age of 16 or a chaperone is required.
 Chaperones will need to remain in the treatment room throughout your appointment and will be asked to complete a consent form with contact details to comply with track and trace policies